creitve/vgrepo/README.md

 Commands

-    add or a                     Add image into the Vagrant's repository list or l                    Show list of available images remove or r                  Remove image from the repository help or h                    Display current help message
+    add, a                     Add image into the Vagrant's repository list, l                    Show list of available images remove, r                  Remove image from the repository help, h                    Display current help message

 Options